I can remember the first time I read an older Baltimore Catechism. I was in my twenties. I wondered, "Where was this all of my life?!"

 How do I know God's will for me personally, especially if I should not "interpret the Scriptures" to my own "perdition" as according to the book of St. Peter?
-Knowing the answers in the catechism and keeping a good spiritual life are the beginning.
+Knowing the answers in the catechism, staying in the state of grace, praying, and keeping a good spiritual life are the beginning.

 We know Him, love Him, and serve Him when we

 These ask us to obey our lawful superiors and practice the virtues.
 Certitude is as easy as this!
 This is how we know God's Will.
 If we violate these, we disobey God's will.

 Some people spend a lifetime wondering these answers that they could have learned in First Communion class.
 We learn what God wants through the Catholic Church, so I heartily recommend that even adults read a child's BC to learn the basics.
 It is wonderful that parents learn the Faith at the same time as their children, yet think how much better it would have been if they'd known before.

 We know His will through the Catholic Church.
 Jesus Christ formed His Church and the Holy Ghost sanctifies her so that we can learn and keep the Faith.

 Remember that God's Will is adorable and ours is not (often).
 Obedience is a virtue.

 God honors obedience even to the point of miracles!
 Think of St. Vincent Ferrer who had been performing "too many" miracles for the peace of his religious community that his superior ordered him to stop.